 - suicide – interventions, counseling, hope

 Death penalty: Data indicates that the death penalty is not an effective deterrent.
 It’s also clear that the use of the death penalty is not wielded in a justice way in the US, so minimally legal reform is needed.
 I lean toward abolishing the death penalty since we have numerous example of innocent people being erroneously convinced… with no way to reverse that.
 Even if someone is guilty I am divided.
 On the one hand I believe in the value of each human and the chance for redemption.
 On the other hand some crimes are so heinous and permitting the perpetrator to live poses a grave risk to society.

-Euthanasia: I believe terminating a life because it’s not “high enough quality” / “productive” is a very slippery slope.
+Euthanasia: I believe terminating a life because it’s not “high enough quality” / “productive” is wrong.
 Who says when a life isn’t worth living.
 How do they know?
 There are numerous people that some would say should be terminated who had a profound impact and/or found joy in spite of some severe condition.
 At the same time, medical technology has enabled us to preserve a physical body, even when it seems all traces of a person are gone.
 In other words, the person being “alive” is an illusion, while at the same time causing great expense and possible pain for those left behind.
-Everyone is going to face physical death… we should insure that when that time comes that it is as humane as possible.
+Everyone is going to face physical death… we should ensure that when that time comes that it is as humane as possible.
 I believe in a hospice approach is appropriate at some point.